sparekh9/sparekh9.github.io/_pages/cv.md

 ---
 layout: cv
 permalink: /cv/
-title: CV
+title: cv
 nav: true
 nav_order: 5
 cv_pdf: CV.pdf # you can also use external links here
-description: For a more concise CV, feel free to download the PDF version.
+description: Feel free to reach out if you have any questions!
 toc:
   sidebar: left
 ---